7 Reasons to Check Your House Value (and Where to Get an Estimate)

 Start with a simple online tool like HomeLight’s free Home Value Estimator, which pulls information from multiple sources to create a real-time home value estimate based on current market trends.
 We also use a seven-question quiz to learn more about your property and enhance the accuracy of our estimate.

-Remember that AVMs can give only a ballpark estimate of your home’s value, and are only a starting point.
-There are also concerns that AVMs can be less accurate in rural settings where there are fewer comps, and that some racial disparities may remain.
+Remember that AVMs can give only a ballpark estimate of your home’s value, and are merely a starting point.
+There are also concerns that AVMs can be less accurate in rural settings where there are fewer comps and that some racial disparities may remain.

 “No AVM is consistently credibly reliable,” Ford insists.
 “Not one.”
 He observes that the parameters must be very narrowly defined to get a realistic value and insists that it “takes further human analysis to determine if those prices are also consistent with market value.”